AplosAnalytics/docs.aplosanalytics.com/docs/api/security/overview.md

 # Overview

+We use Amazon Cognito as our Identity Provider (`IdP`).
+To secure our APIs, we use JSON Web Tokens (`JWTs`)

-JSON Web Tokens (JWT) are a compact and self-contained way for securely transmitting information between parties as a JSON object.
+JWTs are a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

 ### Structure of a JWT